-To support trans identified researchers pursuing investigations into trans health care.
+3. To support trans identified researchers pursuing invesigations into trans health care.

-To increase trans membership and leadership of WPATH and its regional organizations, especially of those that are particularly marginalized (e.g., people of color, from the global south, sex workers).
+6. To increase trans membership and leadership of WPATH and its regional organizations, especially of individuals and communities that are particularly marginalized (e.g. people of color, fromt he global south, sex workers).

-To bring attention to th growing voices, needs, and goals of trans members in the PATHs.
+7. To bring attention to th growing voices, needs, and goals of trans members in the PATHS.

-To support trans individuals in becoming PATH members and attending PATH conferences through the provision of scholarships.
+8. To support trans individuals in becoming PATH members and attending PATH conferencs through the provision of scholarships.